ODOT construction update in Clinton Co. - Wilmington News Journal

 U.S. 22 (Rombach Avenue) Urban Paving – Construction of a loon for eastbound traffic at the Progress Way intersection in Wilmington, a shared use path along the south side of U.S. 22 and paving between Oak Street and the Wilmington corporation limit.
 Traffic is being maintained in two lanes in each direction; however, intermittent lane restrictions may be in effect as needed.
 All work is scheduled to be completed in late fall of 2022.

 U.S. 68 (South Street) Signalization – On U.S. 68 (South Street) at the intersections with U.S. 22/3 (Locust/Main Streets) and Sugar Tree Street in Wilmington.
 Traffic will be maintained during hours of operation; however, intermittent restrictions will be in effect, as well as short-term closures of parking areas and turn lanes at various intervals.
-All work is scheduled to be completed in the fall of 2022.
+All work is scheduled to be completed in December 2022.